 As a result of our use of the controlled company exemption, our corporate governance practices differ from those of non-controlled companies, which are subject to all of the Nasdaq corporate governance requirements.
-Specifically, while we continue to maintain a majority of independent directors on the Board and to ensure that a majority of those independent directors select director nominees and determine the compensation of our officers, we do not maintain separate compensation and nominating committees.
+Specifically, while we continue to maintain a majority of independent directors on the Board and to ensure that a committee of those independent directors select director nominees and determine the compensation of our officers, we have not, in the past, maintained separate compensation or nominating committees.
+In May, 2020, the Board of Directors formed a separate Compensation Committee and adopted a Compensation Committee Charter.
+Mr. Scher and Ms. Levy were appointed as members of the newly constituted Compensation Committee.
 In the event we cease to be a controlled company, we will be required to comply with all of the corporate governance standards under Nasdaq's rules, subject to applicable transition periods.